 We are committed to delivering excellence across all aspects of our business.
 This includes the quality of our products, the attitude of our employees, our turnaround time on shipping and deliveries, and the additional value we can bring to the healthcare system with clinician training programs.
 Patient care is central to our mission.
 Providing high-quality, innovative products that are safe and effective is our primary goal.
-The Company's Quality Policy is supported by a quality management system (QMS), which is designed to deliver innovative quality products and services throughout all stages of a product's lifecycle, including design, manufacturing, pre- and postclinical trials, customer evaluations, and post-market surveillance.
-During 2022, we participated in 38 regulatory audits, 43 customer audits, and 125 internal audits and had zero class 1 recalls.
+The Company's Quality Policy is supported by a quality management system, which is designed to deliver innovative quality products and services throughout all stages of a product's lifecycle, including design, manufacturing, pre- and post-clinical trials, customer evaluations, and post-market surveillance.